-Simple techniques to create a weathered and aged wood look for your next DIY project.
+A simple technique to create a weathered and aged wood look out of new wood.
+Try it for your next DIY project.

 There are so many different applications to apply aging and distressing techniques to new boards.
-You can use different pantry products like a white vinegar solution, black tea or stains to distress wood.
+You can use different pantry products to swap that new wood look for one that is rustic and vintage.

 While I love these methods, I wanted to find something that would speed up the weathering process.
 Luckily, a recent product I tried gives a weathered wood look in hours instead of days.

 Vintage Wood, Better with Age by Amy Howard Home is a simple solution to speed up the process.
-And it is so easy.
+The best part is that it is so easy.
 As a matter of fact, the process is just simply opening the lid and brushing it on.
 Another thing that makes this product a good choice is it smells wonderful and is non-toxic.

-Learn the simple way to make weathered wood with these easy steps.
-Affiliate links below.
+Learn these simple techniques to make weathered wood with a few easy steps.

 Supplies You Will Need: